 B2B integration typically implies taking information out of your business applications and transfer it to the applications of your business partners (customers, suppliers, banks, logistics providers) and vice versa.
 The purpose of such interchange is to automate and optimize key business processes that extend outside of the company.
 While these crucial processes vary by vertical, geography, and company size, one point remains consistent, the automation of core external business processes that touch customers and suppliers.

 As we have mentioned above, the working principle of B2B integration is to retrieve the data out of one company’s systems and transfer it into another company’s systems, or in other words, to set up data synchronization between different applications.
-In the case with e-Commerce B2B services, it means retrieving order and customer data from the e-store and moving it to the Saas application in order to operate and use these data to carry out their functions.
+In the case of eCommerce B2B services, it means retrieving order and customer data from the e-store and moving it to the SaaS application in order to operate and use these data to carry out their functions.